StephenCsengo/cosmiccritic/README.md

 5. Seed the database with test data by running:

    ```
-   python seed.py
+   python server/seed.py
    ```

 6. Start the backend application by running within the server directory:

    ```
-   python app.py
+   python server/app.py
    ```

    Make sure the server is up and running by navigating to `http://localhost:5555` in your browser.
+You should see a page that just says "Project Server".

-7. Navigate back to the root directory, then into the client directory, and install frontend dependencies with:
+7. In a new terminal navigate into the client directory, and install frontend dependencies with:

    ```
-     cd ..

      cd client

      npm install